vipulnaik/working-drafts/eaf/three-types-of-donors-from-the-donee-perspective.md

-2. Top-up donors: They usually have more frequent funding cycles (several times a year), fund smaller amounts per cycle, and help close the room for more funding of the charity over shorter timeframe.
+2. Top-up donors: They usually have more frequent funding cycles (several times a year), fund smaller amounts per cycle, and help close the room for more funding of the donee over shorter timeframe.
 In the EA community, some funds that have acted as top-up donors for many charities are: the EA Funds (the Animal Welfare Fund, Long Term Future Fund, Meta Fund, and Global Health